Hueneme, Malibu and Port Los Angeles Railway: Background

 Rindge was a very religious man and saw God's hand in the wild beauty of his ranch.
-Rindge wrote about his attachment to the land in his book Happy Days in Southern California: “I have grown to love this land.
+In his book Happy Days in Southern California, he wrote about his attachment to the land: "I have grown to love this land.
 When we moved from the city to the country, it seemed like returning from folly to truth.”

 The ranch produced barley and beans on the few relatively level areas of the mountainous property, and cattle and sheep were grazed in the canyons.
 Rindge had ongoing problems with trespassers.
 He put up locked gates, but the locks were repeatedly cut and the gates destroyed.
 He also wound up in court, fighting claims from those who had been trespassing for years and claimed the right to continue to do so.

 In 1903, a brush fire burned to the ground the large Victorian mansion in Malibu Canyon that the Rindges had built.
 The wildfire consumed their collection of antiques and family photographs, as well as other valuables.
 May Rindge felt that the brush fire had been caused by trespassers and their campfires.
 Frederick feared losing his paradise.